Best Induction Hobs with Extractor (UK 2022)

 • Unsuitable above oven

-Do You Need an Extractor with an Induction Hob?
+Do You need an Extractor with Induction Hob?

 Do You need an Extractor Induction Hob

-There are certain legal requirements regarding tusingan extractor with an induction hob.
-Even if you’re not obliged to install an extractor fan, it is a vseful addition to your kitchen.
+There are certain legal requirements regarding the use of an extractor with an induction hob.
+Even if you’re not obliged to install an extractor fan, it is a very useful addition to your kitchen.
 It prevents mould and dampness and removes unwanted aromas left over from cooking.

 An induction hob and extractor in one is a streamlined version that avoids unsightly cooker hoods or ceiling fans.
-An inbuilt extractor is much more effective at removing steam at the source than relying on a fan often positioned at some distance.
+An inbuilt extractor is also much more effective at removing steam at the source instead of relying on a fan that’s often positioned at some distance

-How does an Induction Hob with an Integrated Extractor Work?
+How does Induction Hob with Integrated Extractor Work?

 How does Induction Hob with Integrated Extractor Work

-The arrangement of your kitchen worktops could limit your choice.
+Your choice could be limited by the arrangement of your kitchen worktops.
 If you want your hob in an island unit, a ducted version usually requires extensive pipework to reach an exterior wall.
-A recirculating induction hob is easier to accommodate in such a location and doesn’t require tdditional expensive pipework during installation.
+A recirculating induction hob is easier to accommodate in such a location and doesn’t require the additional expensive pipework during installation.

-What is the Best Induction Hob with a Built-In Extractor?
+What is the Best Induction Hob with Built-In Extractor?

 Induction Hob with Extractor Pros and Cons